 What is a Cap Table?

 A capitalization table (or “cap table”) is a spreadsheet that, generally speaking, lists all of a company’s securities (stock, warrants, options, etc.) and who owns them.
 Put another way, a cap sheet is a ledger that lists the investors in a company, along with each investor’s percentage of ownership, equity value and dilution, and other related information.
 Cap sheets are most commonly used in the early stages of a startup or venture, often created before any other initial company documents are created.
-A fully diluted cap table will show the percentage ownership in the company for each investor, assuming that all convertible notes will eventually convert to equity.
+A fully-diluted cap table will show the percentage ownership in the company for each investor, assuming that all

 - 5 min read